minhhieu184/class-transformer/README.md

 [![codecov](https://codecov.io/gh/typestack/class-transformer/branch/develop/graph/badge.svg)](https://codecov.io/gh/typestack/class-transformer)
 [![npm version](https://badge.fury.io/js/class-transformer.svg)](https://badge.fury.io/js/class-transformer)

+THIS FORK IS MERGED THIS PULL REQUEST [PR](https://github.com/typestack/class-transformer/pull/1192).

+THAT PR ALLOW TO USE MULTIPLE EXPOSE AND ALIAS DECORATOR.

 Its ES6 and Typescript era.
 Nowadays you are working with classes and constructor objects more than ever.
 Class-transformer allows you to transform plain object to some instance of class and versa.
 Also it allows to serialize / deserialize object based on criteria.